notsag-dev/tricks-htb/README.md

 ```

 ### Bypass login
-(magic) Try SQL injection in the login form.
+Try SQL injection in the login form.
 Pass this as user and password: `' or 1 = 1--`

 ### Enumeration
 https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/